matConn/jekyll-noita/blog/_posts/2016/2016-08-28-custom-addthis-setup.md

 ---
 title: "Quick and Custom AddThis Setup"
 layout: post
-description: "Set up AddThis with fully customized styles and sharing capabilities."
+description: "Set up AddThis sharing with fully customized styles and capabilities to match your website's design and content needs."
 robots: none
 ---